Astronomy 101

 Comets - Science@NASA

+Comets are cosmic snowballs of frozen gases, rock, and dust that orbit the Sun.
+When frozen, they are the size of a small town.
 When a comet's orbit brings it close to the Sun, it heats up and spews dust and gases into a giant glowing head larger than most planets.
-The dust and gases form a tail that stretches away from the Sun for millions of miles.

 Comet | Definition, Composition, & Facts | Britannica